-This online version of A Memorial Field documents a site-specific artwork triggered by the slayings of Ahmaud Arbery, Breonna Taylor, and George Floyd.
-In the wake of their unlawful executions, sweeping changes to policing were instituted, only to be systematically repealed over the last six years.
-The epitaphs of 8–15 words on each memorial speak volumes about the culture of violence in America.
-They are now searchable by name, date, or location.
-Transcripts from “Nine Conversations on Equity and Justice” are downloadable.
+This version of A Memorial Field is a searchable document of a site-specific art installation triggered by the slayings of Ahmaud Arbery, Breonna Taylor, and George Floyd.
+In the wake of their unlawful executions, sweeping changes to policing were instituted, only to be systematically reversed.
+Each elegy of 8–15 words speaks volumes about the culture of violence in America.
+Also find downloadable transcripts from “Nine Conversations on Equity and Justice.”

 ABOLITION